horleon024/magicnumbers/README.md

 	Supported requests:
 - enter a natural number to know its properties;"
 - enter two natural numbers to obtain the properties of the list:
-  * the first parameter represents a starting number;"
+  * the first parameter represents a starting number
 * the second parameters show how many consecutive numbers are to be processed
 - two natural numbers and properties to search for
 - a property preceded by minus must not be present in numbers